-2. Team must consist of 2 members.
+- 1. Prior entry is not required but encouraged. - 2.
+Team must consist of 2 members. - a.

-a.
 Teams must consist of one Senior and one Junior or Intermediate.
-No team shall have two Senior members.

-b.
-Exhibitors may participate even if they do not have a partner pre-arranged.

-3. Contestants must bring all supplies needed to the contest, (i.e., clippers, blades, brush, extension cord, broom, etc.), and MUST include a tarp upon which the actual fitting of the animal will take place.

-4. No stanchions are permitted.

-5. Time limit is 45 minutes.

-- 6. After fitting time, each goat will be presented to the judge. - a.
+No team shall have two Senior members. - b.
+Exhibitors may participate even if they do not have a partner pre-arranged. - 3.
+Contestants must bring all supplies needed to the contest, (i.e., clippers, blades, brush, extension cord, broom, etc.), and MUST include a tarp upon which the actual fitting of the animal will take place. - 4.
+No stanchions are permitted. - 5.
+Time limit is 45 minutes. - 6.
+After fitting time, each goat will be presented to the judge. - a.
 The goat will be held by one of the fitters. - b.
-Questions may be asked at this time.

-7. Teams will be placed on making goat showmanship ready, fitting techniques, cleanliness of their fitting area, and teamwork.
-8. Adults and leaders may not help or touch animals or assist members from the sidelines.
+Questions may be asked at this time. - 7.
+Teams will be placed on making goat showmanship ready, fitting techniques, cleanliness of their fitting area, and teamwork. - 8.
+Adults and leaders may not help or touch animals or assist members from the sidelines.
 Interaction with Judge and Superintendents is permitted.

-Herdsmanship
+Herdsmanship Contest

-1. Exhibitors will be judged based on the cleanliness of their stall and surrounding area, the cleanliness of animal(s), and their stall display (stall cards, decoration, etc.) and showmanship throughout Fair.
-2. Awards will be presented to the individual, family, or club.
+- 1. Must have stall card displayed with names visible for judging. - 2.
+Exhibitors will be judged based on the following: - a. cleanliness of their stall and surrounding area, - b. cleanliness of animal(s). - c. cleanliness of tack area(s) - d. stall display which may include animal friendly/appropriate decorations, educational value of display cards (name of animal, breed, age, special characteristics, etc. - e. showmanship throughout the Fair. - 2.
+Awards will be presented to the individual, family, or club. - 4.
+Herdsmanship may be judged at any time during the Fair while the barn is open